StefanoBelli/xxtelebot/README.md

 ### Issues
 You are welcome to open issues, do it without freaking out and/or insults, attach your code (take care of your **token**), and what is not going well.

+### CURL SSL/TLS backend
+This library requires you provide the GnuTLS implementation for libcurl.
+Just get it from your package manager.

 ### Behaviour
  * With long poll bots, you have a connection always on to the telegram API endpoint, used to retrieve updates.
  * When an update is received, update gets dispatched and assigned to the default callback assigned, if no callback registered, update gets ignored forever.